joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/communicating-with-other-flash-player-and-air-instances.md

 can share information, with the projector maintaining local information and the browser-based SWF file connecting remotely.
-(A projector is a SWF file saved in a format that can run as a stand-alone application—that is, the projector doesn’t require Flash Player to be installed because it is embedded inside the executable.)
+(A projector is a SWF file saved in a format that can run as a stand-alone application—that is, the projector doesn't require Flash Player to be installed because it is embedded inside the executable.)

 LocalConnection objects can be used to communicate between SWFs using different